openethereum/openethereum.github.io/Proof-of-Authority-Chains.md

 ## Engine specification

-To run the above, chain spec JSON file provided to `--chain` has to have an engine such as this:
+To run the above, chain spec JSON file provided to `--chain` has to have an engine such as this (authorities can be adjusted to addresses that should issue blocks):
 ```
 "engine": {
 	"AuthorityRound": {